Hrdtr/hrdtr/content/blog/beyond-react-server-components-exploring-the-future-of-server-driven-ui-with-emerging-patterns.md

 tags: ["Frontend", "Architecture", "Performance", "JavaScript", "React", "Astro", "Qwik", "HTMX", "Server-Driven UI", "SDUI", "RSC", "Islands Architecture", "Partial Hydration", "Resumability", "View Transitions"]
 ---

-# Beyond React Server Components: Exploring the Future of Server-Driven UI with Emerging Patterns

 The web development world is in a constant state of flux, always chasing faster load times, smoother interactions, and better developer experiences.
 For a long time, the pendulum swung heavily towards client-side rendering (CSR) with frameworks like React, Vue, and Angular dominating the landscape.
 But the weight of large JavaScript bundles and complex client-server data fetching waterfalls started to slow things down, impacting crucial metrics like Time-to-Interactive (TTI).

 Enter the resurgence of server-centric thinking, but with a modern twist.
 React Server Components (RSC) made a huge splash, offering a way to keep component logic on the server, reducing client bundle sizes and streamlining data access.
 It's a significant step forward in the realm of Server-Driven UI (SDUI).